niharikab04/Techplement/README.md

 ## Project description
-A simple chat room application where anyone can see the chat but can only send messages if logged in.
+A simple common chat room application where any authenticated user can engage in chat.

 ## Features

+- User Authentication: Users can securely sign up and login to the application using JWT-based authentication.
 - Messaging: Sending messages is allowed only if the user is logged in.
 - Theme: Users can switch between dark and light theme
    - Message Card Design